Co-author: Ellie McLachlan

 Advantages of life insurance through super

-There are a number of potential advantages to holding life insurance through your superannuation fund, including the following.
+There are a number of potential advantages to holding life insurance through your super fund, including the following.

 Life insurance through super can be more manageable

-No medical examinations are needed for standard group life insurance cover
+No medical examinations are needed for (most) superannuation life insurance

 If you are applying for the “standard” level of insurance cover offered by your super fund, there are generally no medical exams needed.
 This can be an advantage if you have any health issues.
-Note, however, that if you want to take out extra insurance cover through your super fund, a medical questionnaire and medical exam might apply.
+Note, however, that if you want to take out extra cover above the standard level through your super fund, a medical questionnaire and a medical exam might apply.

 Super policies often include both TPD & income protection insurance

 Some super funds also include total & permanent disability (TPD) insurance as well as income protection insurance.
 Having the value of your life insurance grouped together through super can often be cheaper than seeking insurance from elsewhere as policies are bought in bulk numbers.

-The life insurance might be cheaper than other insurers
+Super insurance might be cheaper than life insurance with other insurers

 Superannuation funds can negotiate group discounts on the life insurance premiums charged to their members, due to the sheer volume of their membership.
 This does not always make it cheaper than equivalent insurance cover you could negotiate yourself (particularly if you are young and in excellent health) but it means that the insurance premiums may well be very competitively priced.
 It is certainly worth comparing the cost of life insurance you hold directly and life insurance offered by your super fund.